eclipse/imagen/docs/guide/programming-environ/index.md

 3.3 Processing Graphs
 ------------------------------------------

-JAI extends rendering independence, which was introduced in the Java 2D API.
+ImageN extends rendering independence, which was introduced in the Java 2D API.
 With rendering independence, you have the ability to describe an image as you want it to appear, independent of any specific instance of it.